samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 ### Step 2

 Create the upper indentation.
-Those deformation in functions can be done by destorting the coordinates plane of our drawing.
-We know that in order to translate a point, we have to add a vector to it, well, the indentation can be made by translating the points in the middle a bit downward (Or possibly translate the surrounding upward), that is, for the later, we should subtract from the y coordinates an $f(x)$ that is small as $x$ is small and graually increases.
+Those deformation in functions can be done by distorting the coordinates plane of our drawing.
+We know that in order to translate a point, we have to add a vector to it, well, the indentation can be made by translating the points in the middle a bit downward (Or possibly translate the surrounding upward), that is, for the later, we should subtract from the y coordinates an $f(x)$ that is small as $x$ is small and gradually increases.
 Well, we are describing the most known function in the universe, it is $f(x)=x$, as $x$ increases $f(x)$ increases.
-However,  negative $x$ would render $f(x)$ negative as well which would render our subtraction an addition, and our points will move in the other direction and our heart is symetrical so we don't want that.
+However,  negative $x$ would render $f(x)$ negative as well which would render our subtraction an addition, and our points will move in the other direction and our heart is symmetrical so we don't want that.
 To fix this, we have to make sure $f(x)$ is always positive, and I happened to know the function that guarantee this, it is $f(x)=\vert x \vert$.
 Now, we want to have some more control over this function, we want to define how much we translate by, so lets introduce a scalar $\alpha$ that defines the slope of the linear function we have, that is, $f(x)= \alpha \vert x \vert$.
 So lets try this out.

 ![Step2](/images/introduction-to-mathematical-drawing/step2.png)